justanoval/Lockable/README.md

 Lockable is a Minecraft mod for Quilt loader.
 It adds locks and keys to allow players to protect their items, or steal from others.

 ### Configuration
-You can configure the mod by editing `lockable/config.json` in the config folder of your Minecraft directory or through _ModMenu_.
+You can configure the mod by editing `lockable/config.json` in the config folder of your Minecraft directory.

 ### Curious on the state of development?
 If you want to know what features are currently being worked on, check out the [latest milestone](https://github.com/justanoval/Lockable/milestones).
 There, you'll see all the issues I plan to work on for the next update.